 The Japanese government is also looking at the financial services industry to play its part and showcase its progress leading up to the Olympics.
 Cash is still a big part of the local economy (it’s the world’s most cash loving developed economy) and card payments make up just 20 percent of the total transactions.
 Digital payments have therefore emerged as an important area of focus.
 The government is incentivizing both sellers and consumers to use digital payments.
-This should help the banks who have been grappling with poor profitability as a result of the less than ideal interest rate environment.
+This will help the banks with poor profitability as a result of the less than ideal interest rate environment.
 The answer lies in shutting down branches and consolidating ATM’s.
-Estimates suggest that there are about 200,000 ATM’s in the country and that costs the industry an estimated US$18 billion a year.
+There are about 200,000 ATM’s in the country and that costs the industry an estimated US$18 billion a year.
 This could be a huge motivation to push the industry to digital.
-Prime Minister Shinzo Abe’s administration has taken the lead and has drafted a bill to make more government services available online.
+Prime Minister Shinzo Abe’s administration has taken the lead and drafted a bill to make more government services available online.
 With a median age of 46 years, Japan is of the world’s most aged countries.
 But that is not stopping the government and financial institutions alike from driving the transformation of the finserv industry.

-There are three major initiatives underway to drive such a transformation, centered mostly around making the Olympics a pleasant and inclusive financial experience for locals and visitors alike.
+There are three major initiatives underway to drive such a transformation.
+These are centered mostly around making the Olympics a pleasant and inclusive financial experience for locals and visitors alike.

 The need for Hanko (personal seal owned by every Japanese) getting eased.
 Mitsubishi UFJ Financial Group (MUFG) and Resona, have also started allowing customers to open accounts without “Hanko”.